 - Tethered goats are often thin, even when it seems to you and me that there is plenty of pasture on offer.
 Roadside pasture is often dusty, oily and rank, so it's unpalatable to them.

 - They need water and that can be hard to provide because water containers are likely to be knocked over.
 You can be fined if you don’t provide water to a tethered goat.

 - They are often inadequately sheltered from wind, rain and sun.
-They must be given a shelter to protect them, but often any shelter provided is inadequate or very dirty. helters must be dry, protect goats from the sun and rain, and from the extremes of heat and cold.
+They must be given a shelter to protect them, but often any shelter provided is inadequate or very dirty. helters must be dry, and protect goats from the sun and rain, and from the extremes of heat and cold.
 You can be fined if you don’t provide this sort of shelter for your tethered goat.

 - Take care in selecting and sizing your goat’s collar.
 It should be the right size and fit for your goat, and allow for normal breathing, panting and drinking.
 It should not be so tight or heavy to cause abrasion, cuts or swelling, and not so loose that it can cause an injury.
 You can be fined if you have a tethered goat with a poorly fitted collar that causes these sorts of problems for your goat.